sspanak/tt9/README.md

 ## 👍 Support
 If you like Traditional T9, you could donate on [buymeacoffee.com](https://www.buymeacoffee.com/sspanak).

 Alternatively, you could donate a phone.
 This will make it easier to fix manufacturer-specific issues and test new features.
-Currently looking for: LG X100S, CAT S22 Flip, some Kyocera and some Sonim device.
+Currently looking for: LG X100S, CAT S22 Flip, Sonim XP3 (any of: plus, non-plus, 38xx, 39xx), some Kyocera device.
 These are the most problematic of all and are hard to find where I live.

 Or if you just want to show your appreciation, give the project a star.
 Higher ranked projects on GitHub have the opportunity to use development tools for free, and apply for funding easier.